zoop/zoop-web-sdk/README.md

 #### 4.2.3 Event: `itr-consent-denied`

-This event is fired when user explicitly closed the an going transaction.
+This event is fired when user don't want to agree going ahead with the transaction and explicitly _Deny_ the transaction in the gateway.
 The respective callback is called and `message` parameter is passed.
 The `message` is an object with `action` and `payload` property on it.

 The `payload` has `id`, `response_code`, and `response_message` properties.